 - 12. Tree Removal Findings.
-Chapter 13.32 of the San Jose Municipal Code establishes required findings for a Tree Removals which findings are made for the Project based on the above-stated findings related to General Plan, Zoning and CEQA conformance and for the reasons stated below, and subject to the conditions set forth in this Permit.
-In order to make the Tree Removal findings pursuant to Section 13.32.100 of the San Jose Municipal Code and recommend approval to the City Council, Planning Commission must determine that: - a.
+Chapter 13.32 of the San José Municipal Code establishes required findings for a Tree Removals which findings are made for the Project based on the above-stated findings related to General Plan, Zoning and CEQA conformance and for the reasons stated below, and subject to the conditions set forth in this Permit.
+In order to make the Tree Removal findings pursuant to Section 13.32.100 of the San José Municipal Code and recommend approval to the City Council, Planning Commission must determine that: - a.
 That the location of the tree with respect to a proposed improvement unreasonably restricts the economic development of the parcel in question.

 Analysis: The project proposes to remove eight ordinance sized and 14 non-ordinance sized trees from the project site.
 The trees identified as number 23, 37, 38, 39, 40, 49, 80, 81, 82, 3, 84, 85, 86, 87, 88, 89, 90, 91, 92, 93, 94, and 95 in the tree evaluation table on Sheet A100.3 of the attached plan set are located in the areas of improvement and grading.
-The trees identified as number 23, 80, 81, 83,

-84, 92, 94, and 95 are ordinance sized trees ranging from 57 inches to 141 inches in circumference.
+The trees identified as number 23, 80, 81, 83, 84, 92, 94, and 95 are ordinance sized trees ranging from 57 inches to 141 inches in circumference.
 The trees identified as number 37, 38, 39, 40, 49, 82, 85, 86, 87, 88, 89, 90, 91, and 93 are non-ordinance sized trees ranging from 15 inches to 47 inches in circumference.
 Several trees have significant dieback and decay and a majority of the trees have poor structure.
-As a condition of approval, the project is required to abide by the City of San Jose standard tree replacement ratios, which requires replacement for ordinance sized trees, non-ordinance sized trees, native trees, non-native trees and orchards.
+As a condition of approval, the project is required to abide by the City of San José standard tree replacement ratios, which requires replacement for ordinance sized trees, non-ordinance sized trees, native trees, non-native trees and orchards.
+Further, the public and economic benefits of the proposed project as explained herein outweighs the removal of the trees.

-In accordance with the findings set forth above, a Special Use Permit and a Development Exception to use the subject property for said purpose specified above and subject to each and all of the conditions hereinafter set forth is hereby granted.
+In accordance with the findings set forth above, a Special Use Permit and a Development In accordance with the findings set forth above, a Special Use Permit and Development Exception for said purpose specified above and subject to each and all of the conditions hereinafter set forth is hereby approved.
 This City Council expressly declares that it would not have granted these Permits except upon and subject to each and all of said conditions, each and all of which conditions shall run with the land and be binding upon the owner and all subsequent owners of the subject property, and all persons who use the subject property for the use conditionally permitted hereby.